TheCaptain989/lidarr-flac2mp3/README.md

    *For any other setting, you **must** use one of the supported methods to pass arguments to the script.
 See the [Command-Line Syntax](./README.md#command-line-syntax) section below.*

 # Usage
-New file(s) will be placed in the same directory as the original FLAC file(s) (unless redirected with the `--output` option below).
+New file(s) will be placed in the same directory as the original FLAC file(s) (unless redirected with the `--output` option below) with permissions preserved.
 Existing files with the same track name will be overwritten.
-Owner and permissions are preserved if the script is executed as root.
+Owner is preserved if the script is executed as root.

 By default, if you've configured Lidarr's **Recycle Bin** path correctly, the original audio file will be moved there.
 ![danger] **NOTE:** If you have *not* configured the Recycle Bin, the original FLAC audio file(s) will be deleted and permanently lost.
 This behavior may be modified with the `--keep-file` option.